 How to use TheStockCatalyst to find the best stocks that release earnings reports

 TheStockCatalyst was inspired by Zed Monopoly and his way of trading earnings reports.
 Zed has multiple ways of trading and if you would like to known more about it, check out Zed Monopoly's YouTube channel.
 For these trading setups you need to find the companies on the NYSE and NASDAQ stock exchange that are releasing earnings.
-The NASDAQ site (and many other sites) have a calendar available which list the companies that have announced they will release earnings on a certain day.
+The NASDAQ site (and many other sites) have a calendar available which lists the companies that have announced they will release earnings on a certain day.
 During earnings season this list can grow to hundereds of companies on a particular day, so it's a lot of work to track down how the earnings are that a company has released and how the stock price is reacting during premarket.
 For each company that you are interested in you need to find their earnings report, the news on how the market is reacting and the premarket price action.
 Those are a lot of Google searches.

 So here is where TheStockCatalyst comes in to assist.
 TheStockCatalyst gets the earnings release calendar for you and adds a headline related to the earnings release and the stock price information in one handy overview.